MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/service-level-changes.md

 # Service-level changes

-This article describes the service-level changes that are required to use group Managed Service Accounts (gMSAs).
+This article describes the service-level changes that are required to use group Managed Service Accounts (gMSAs) in System Center Operations Manager.

 >[!NOTE]
->This article applies to System Center 2019 Update Rollup 1 (UR1) Operations Manager.
+>This article applies to Operations Manager Update Rollup 1 (UR1) and later.

 ## Change the service account for System Center Data Access Service to gMSA